vinlok/vinlok.github.io/_posts/linux/2021-10-01-Linux-processes.md

 # Memory Layout of a process
 -
-- The process address space is divides in memory areas
+- The process address space is divided in memory areas called as segments.

 Consider the following C code: